 Paraphrasing a line from a popular song, Dublin is not Ireland.
 Yes, it’s stunning and adorable, but the Emerald Isle is much bigger and culturally diverse than its capital.
-On the bright side, you can explore most of the island in a few day trips and weekend getaways from Dublin.
+On the bright side, you can explore most of the island in a few day trips and weekend getaways that start in Dublin.

 10 Excellent Day Trips and Weekend Getaways from Dublin, Ireland

 Ireland is made for adventures and road trips.
 Everything in this country screams for your attention.
-While you enjoy famous pubs and bustling streets of the capital, ancient ruins, stunning cliffs, picturesque hills and pastures allure you to explore Ireland’s countryside over the course of a few day trips or weekend getaways from Dublin.
+While you enjoy famous pubs and bustling streets of the capital, ancient ruins, stunning cliffs, picturesque hills and pastures allure you to explore Ireland’s countryside over the course of a few day trips or weekend getaways that start in Dublin.

 Like the majority of visitors of the island, I stayed in Dublin and planned a few day adventures to different regions of the country.
 Direct international flights, great food and accommodation options, plenty of things to do and see – there is no better place to start your Ireland trip.

-But the main reason that prompted me to stay in the capital was excellent opportunities to explore most of the Emerald Isle during a few days trips from Dublin.
+But the main reason that prompted me to stay in the capital was a wide range of opportunities to explore most of the Emerald Isle during a few days trips from the city.
 As a solo traveler, I couldn’t say no to this.
 Now using my experiences and recommendations by some locals I met in Ireland, I’ve compiled the list of the best day trips and weekend getaways from Dublin.